wilsonmar/wilsonmar.github.io/_posts/2021-10-26-well-architected-cloud.md

    * <strong>Perform post-incident analysis</strong> - Review customer-impacting events, and identify the contributing factors and preventative actions.
 Use this information to develop mitigations to limit or prevent recurrence.
 Develop procedures for prompt and effective responses.
 Communicate contributing factors and corrective actions as appropriate, tailored to target audiences.

-   * <strong>Implement feedback loops</strong> - Include feedback loops in your procedures and workloads to help you identify issues and areas that need improvement.
+   * <strong>Implement feedback loops</strong> - Include feedback loops in procedures and workloads to help you identify issues and areas that need improvement.

-   * <strong>Perform Knowledge Management</strong> - Mechanisms exist for your team members to discover the information that they are looking for in a timely manner, access it, and identify that it’s current and complete.
+   * <strong>Perform Knowledge Management</strong> - Mechanisms exist for team members to discover the information that they are looking for in a timely manner, access it, and identify that it’s current and complete.
 Mechanisms are present to identify needed content, content in need of refresh, and content that should be archived so that it’s no longer referenced.

    * <strong>Define drivers for improvement</strong> - Identify drivers for improvement to help you evaluate and prioritize opportunities.

-   * <strong>Validate insights</strong> - Review your analysis results and responses with cross-functional teams and business owners.
+   * <strong>Validate insights</strong> - Review analysis results and responses with cross-functional teams and business owners.
 Use these reviews to establish common understanding, identify additional impacts, and determine courses of action.
 Adjust responses as appropriate.

    * <strong>Perform operations metrics reviews</strong> - Regularly perform retrospective analysis of operations metrics with cross-team participants from different areas of the business.
 Use these reviews to identify opportunities for improvement, potential courses of action, and to share lessons learned.

    * <strong>Document and share lessons learned</strong> from the execution of operations activities so that you can use them internally and across teams.

-   * <strong>Allocate time to make improvements</strong> - Dedicate time and resources within your processes to make continuous incremental improvements possible.
+   * <strong>Allocate time to make improvements</strong> - Dedicate time and resources within processes to make continuous incremental improvements possible.

 <hr />